 - Insider Trading – Through the use of confidential information, an individual would illegally trade on the stock exchange to benefit themselves.

-- Market Manipulation – Is the practice of someone who artificially affects the stock prices to rise or fall dramatically.
+- Market Manipulation – The practice of artificially causing stock prices to rise or fall dramatically.

 - Misappropriation – Is essentially the same as theft, or using someone’s investment funds for a purpose that was not pre-agreed.